Actions to Consider Once the School Year Begins

 - Video and/or virtual tour to know what to expect

-Each school has a re-opening plan that describes how the school will integrate SEL and academic supports to create and maintain a caring, safe, and supportive environment for all students and adults.
+Each school should develop a re-opening plan that describes how the school will integrate SEL and academic supports to create and maintain a caring, safe, and supportive environment for all students and adults.